+If you are having tro If you want informati uble with your emp o live loyer kind

+CAL L UPON

+The CHICAGO LE AGUE ON URF JAN

+MONG NEGRO ES

+3719 Sou h State Street

-T. ARNOLD HILL, Executive Secretary
+Telephone Douglas 9098 T. ARNOLD HILL, Executive Secretary

 No charges-no fees.
+We want to help Y OU

-We want to help YOU A card distributed by the Urban League in Chicago between 1916 and 1920 claimed by Puritans in 1648 as the birthplace of the Bahamas.
+We want to help Y League

+claimed by Puritans in 1648 as the birthplace of the Bahamas.
 The first Bahamian resident of Coconut Grove was Mariah Brown, who arrived from Eleuthera in 1889.
 As the village grew, she encouraged friends and family to join her.
 The coral-rocky soil of South Florida was familiar from the islands; they knew how to build structures that could withstand hurricanes.

 Historian Marvin Dunn, author of Black Miami in the Twentieth Century, describes how early Bahamian workers built the first tourist hotel in a place that would become known for them.
 They cleared the land of mangroves to make way for Miami Beach, an isolated strip of land that was considered worthless at the time.
 As Dunn described it, the white owners of the land didn't

 Ida B. Well's 1892 investigation of lynchings began the movement that launched the NAACP have cash to pay the workers and paid them in plots.
 Once the bridge was built, the plots became very valuable, and the workers lost their land to developers.
 "Keep in mind that every city in Florida that had the word 'beach' in its name - all of them - they called them 'sundown towns', meaning after sundown, black people could not be in those towns," Dunn explained in an interview for The Black Experience in Miami.
 "So you didn't have black people owning the land or even able to be present after dark in places like Miami Beach."
-The Pratt family lived at 3364 Plaza Street around the corner from Charles Avenue. the main street of Coconut Grove.
-According to the 1940 census, their small house was home to Josephus and Miriam. their four sons including the 10-year-old Edwin, daughter Marguerite, her husband, and their one-year-old child.
-Like most Bahamian families, they planted mango trees in the backyard.
+The Pratt family lived at 3364 Plaza Street around the corner from Charles Avenue, the main street of Coconut Grove.
+According to the 1940 Census, their small house was home to Josephus and Miriam, their four sons including the 10-year-old Edwin, daughter Marguerite, her husband, and their one-year-old child.
+Like most Bahamian families, they planted mango trees in the back yard.
 Two of Pratt's brothers migrated north to New York and Pennsylvania.
 Pratt's nephew Josephus remembers visiting his uncle when they would both return to Miami for summer visits.
-He remembers sitting in the backyard eating mangoes while his Uncle Edwin imparted wisdom to the younger generation.
+He remembers sitting in the basketball team, 1910s backyard eating mangoes while his Uncle Edwin imparted wisdom to the younger generation.
 Shotgun houses like the Pratt family's can still be seen in West Coconut Grove.
 Efforts are being made to preserve them from demolition, but many have already been lost to development and gentrification.
 The Pratt's house still stands, but it has been expanded and renovated.